The Center for Jewish Life (CJL) is home to five different prayer communities and offers daily, Shabbat, and holiday services.

 Every Saturday morning year-round.
 Also meets for Minchah (afternoon) and Ma’ariv (evening) services on Shabbat.

 – This Orthodox observant community is comprised of students, faculty, visiting scholars, and community members including families with young children.
 During the academic year, services are organized by student leaders.
 Rabbi Eliezer Bercuson, Jewish Learning Iniciative on Campus rabbi, is the modern Orthodox rabbi on the on the CJL staff who serves as an advisor to Yavneh.
 In addition to prayer services, Yavneh often sponsors classes and Torah discussions on Shabbat.
-For more information, check out the Yavneh website
+For more information on minyan times, check out the Yavneh website

 or e-mail firstname.lastname@example.org